RMS Fort Victoria: History

 In 1913, Willochra was chartered by the Union Steamship Company of New Zealand.
 In November 1914, Willochra was requisitioned, as a troopship making numerous journeys with reinforcements to the war, notably Egypt, and returning with wounded.
-In 1918 she was requisitioned by the British for Trans-atlantic duties and painted in dazzle camouflage.
+In 1918 she was requisitioned by the UK for transatlantic duties and painted in dazzle camouflage.
 At the end if the war she repatriated German prisoners to Europe.

 In 1919, Willochra was sold to Furness Withy.
 She was refitted and renamed Fort Victoria.
-Initially, she was operated by the Quebec Steamship Co, Montreal but in 1921 she was transferred to the Bermuda & West Indies Steamship Co, Hamilton, Bermuda.
+Initially, she was operated by the Quebec Steamship Company, Montreal but in 1921 she was transferred to the Bermuda & West Indies Steamship Co, Hamilton, Bermuda.
 Both companies were owned by Furness Withy.